 The Dido and Aeneas love duet ended most beautifully with the couple, their voices fading and echoing as they slowly walked hand in hand towards the back of the stage.

-The mezzo-soprano Marie Collier who was the head of the Greek women in the earlier production had originally been chosen to sing Dido, but at a party held to celebrate the forthcoming event, she fell from a window in Leicester Square, London, tragically dying from her injuries.
+The mezzo-soprano Marie Collier who was the head of the Trojan women in the earlier production had originally been chosen to sing Dido, but at a party held to celebrate the forthcoming event, she fell from a window in Leicester Square, London, tragically dying from her injuries.

 The production was everything I believe Berlioz would have wanted; i.e. the staging was founded on his directions.
 His vision of Virgil’s Carthage was a Romantic one from paintings by artists such as Turner, Guérin and Delacroix and being immersed in this tradition I cannot come to terms with the nonsensical 2004 smouldering aircraft wing, jump suits and table dancing.
 There are several tart quotes from Berlioz’s writings which I believe he’d hurl at the perpetrators of such travesties.